 (iv) submissions of Energy Self-Schedules in the Real-Time Market up to curtailment Resource ID’s Day-Ahead Market Schedule in the same Trading Hour; and

-(v) RUC Availability Bids.
+(v) RUC Availability Bids; and

+(vi) Imbalance Reserves Bids.

 All Economic Bids for Energy for the curtailment Resource ID must be above the Market Clearing Prices established in Section 30.6.3.
 For the consumption Resource ID, the CAISO will only accept Economic Bids for Energy and submissions of Energy Self-Schedules in the Real-Time Market up to its Day-Ahead Market Schedule in the same Trading Hour.
 All Economic Bids for the consumption Resources must be below $0/MWh.